Uganda frees opposition leader, threatens to re-arrest

 Uganda's police force said last week it would keep Besigye under house arrest until he promised to stop participating in the anti-government protests that have marred the country's image.
 A Ugandan court said that would be illegal.

-"Definitely, we will arrest him if he attempts to walk again," said Kaweesi on Monday.
+"Definitely, we will arrest him if he attempts to walk again," said Kaweesi Monday.

 Anne Mugisha, a senior official at Besieger's Forum for Democratic Change, said the security forces had beaten a group of students marching to Kasangati.